Emotional overeating is common and negatively associated with alcohol use in normal-weight female university students

 Related Studies

-Nutritional behaviors of university students This research investigates the nutritional behaviors of university students, revealing a disconnect between their eating habits and national dietary recommendations.
+This research examines the nutritional behaviors of university students, revealing a discrepancy between their eating habits and national dietary guidelines.
 Previous studies have primarily focused on the correlation between unhealthy eating and obesity; however, this study emphasizes that avoiding unhealthy foods does not guarantee adequate intake of essential nutrients.
-The […]
+The study involved 42 non-obese female students who were subjected to visual […]